microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-list.md

 #### Response

-Here is an example of the response.
-While the "lastUpdatedDateTime" field is available in the initial response from the "https://graph.microsoft.com/v1.0/chats" endpoint, it may not reflect the most current update timestamp accurately.
-For the most accurate and up-to-date information on the thread's last updated date and time, always use the "$expand=lastMessagePreview" query parameter to fetch the latest "lastUpdatedDateTime" from the "lastMessagePreview" object within the response.
-This ensures you have the most reliable information when working with chat threads in the Microsoft Graph API.
+The following is an example of the response.

+The **lastUpdatedDateTime** field is available in the initial response from the `https://graph.microsoft.com/v1.0/chats` endpoint; however, it might not reflect the most current update timestamp.
+For the most accurate last updated date and time, use the `$expand=lastMessagePreview` query parameter to fetch the latest **lastUpdatedDateTime** from the **lastMessagePreview** object within the response.
+This ensures that you have the most reliable information when you work with chat threads.

 >**Note:** The response object shown here might be shortened for readability.
 <!-- {